infinity0/msg-notes/appendix/05-hybrid.rst

 .. [#Npkt] We use the term "packet" to refer to transport-level packets; the
     term "message" refers specifically to verified-decrypted messages, that comprise the causal order history graph.

+.. [#Nhsh] Our definition allows an outside observer to potentially calculate
+    pIds and CHs.
+This is not a problem for anything we describe, but may cause a problem for applications that build on top of us.
+One may use a different definition, but it would need to be done based on how packets are encoded, which is specific to the membership operation.
+If it is necessary, one may adapt :ref:`encoding-message-identifiers` to apply instead to this context.

+.. [#Ninc] Here, "included" and "visible" refer to the cryptographic / logical
+    session, not the transport channel.
+Packets received by the new member on the transport before they join the session should not be decryptable by them, and they should ignore these, until they receive a "last-CH".

 Context-preserving total order
 ==============================